Archaeology and Heritage in Akko

 Today Akko is a major tourist destination, world renowned for its picturesque Old City and beautiful coastline.

 Students will earn 6 credit hours of ANTH 372M for this summer program.
-The credits can count towards an Anthopology or Judaic Studies major, but students from all departments are welcome.
+The credits can count towards an Anthopology or Judaic Studies major, or a Global Studies Minor, but students from all departments are welcome.
 Within this course, students can choose to focus on archaeological excavation, field survey, geographic information systems (GIS), conservation, heritage studies, or public archaeology.
 All students are introduced to archaeological field methods, and give a general overview of the ancient history and material culture of the Middle East and the eastern Mediterranean.
 All students will participate in excavation on the tell, afternoon labs and pottery processing, and attend lectures.
 The classes also include field trips to other archaeological sites and museums.

 Classes are taught in English.
 You can review the Akko Field School DRAFT Syllabus 2018.pdf here.